docker/docs/content/desktop/synchronized-file-sharing.md

 - `.syncignore` changes won't cause deletion until file share recreation.
 Files that become ignored due to a modification to ``.syncignore`` are left in place, but no longer update through synchronization.

 - Case conflicts, due to Linux being case-sensitive and macOS/Windows only being case-preserving, display as **File exists** problems in the GUI.
+These can be ignored.
+However, if they persist, you can report the issue in the issue in the #docker-eap-sync-file-share Slack channel.

 - File share instances mounted into [ECI](hardened-desktop/enhanced-container-isolation/_index.md) containers are currently read-only.

 - You cannot remove a file share instance during the initial synchronization.
 You have to wait for it to complete before **Delete** has any effect.

+- Synchronized file sharing proactively reports temporary issues, which can result in occasional **Conflict** and **Problem** indicators appearing in the GUI during synchronization.
+These can be ignored.
+However, if they persist, you can report the issue in the issue in the #docker-eap-sync-file-share Slack channel.

 ## Feedback